San Diego Airbag Attorneys

 - Manufacturing Defects — Even if an airbag has the right design, errors in the production process (e.g., poor-quality materials, improper assembly, or malfunctioning sensors) can make it unsafe.
 Manufacturers must maintain strict quality control to prevent such defects.

-- Failure To Warn (Marketing Defects) — Manufacturers must provide clear warnings and instructions about potential risks, such as when to deactivate airbags for small children or passengers with medical conditions.
+- Failure to Warn (Marketing Defects) — Manufacturers must provide clear warnings and instructions about potential risks, such as when to deactivate airbags for small children or passengers with medical conditions.
 If they fail to disclose known risks or issue necessary recalls, they may be liable for preventable injuries.

-Proving You Used The Product As Intended
+Showing That You Used The Product As Intended

-- You Were Lawfully Driving When The Airbag Incident Occurred — Information from your vehicle’s event data recorder (EDR), which is common in modern vehicles, can help substantiate your lawful driving at the time of the crash.
+- You Were Lawfully Driving When the Airbag Incident Occurred — Information from your vehicle’s event data recorder (EDR), which is common in modern cars, can help substantiate your lawful driving at the time of the crash.
 Most car accident lawyers consider EDR data in their investigation because it provides critical information on what happened.
 These include details of when the driver applied the brakes, whether the airbags deployed, and other key information.

-- Your Vehicle Has Adequate Maintenance — Improper maintenance of your airbag system could weaken your claim.
+- Your Vehicle Had Adequate Maintenance — Improper maintenance of your airbag system could weaken your claim.
 To protect yourself, keep thorough records of all vehicle repairs.
 This documentation can help demonstrate consistent upkeep of your vehicle.

 Proving The Defect Caused Your Injury